btholmes/RaspberryPI/piNotes.md

     then navigate to ssh,
     press Enter and select Enable or disable ssh server.

+    sudo ifconfig (to get IP address)
+    hostname -I (better solution)
+    ssh pi@192.168.1.149 (My password is not the default)

  * Set up PyCamera
   * Make sure there is internet connectivity
     sudo apt-get update